 “We do know that a small group of cells in the brain stem, called the subcoeruleus nucleus, controls REM sleep,” a Scientific American article explains.
 “When these cells become injured or diseased, people do not experience the muscle paralysis associated with REM sleep, which can lead to REM sleep behavior disorder—a serious condition in which the afflicted violently act out their dreams.”

 Sleep is also linked to memory consolidation.
-Harvard Health’s Healthy Sleep website breaks down learning and memory into three steps: Acquisition (introducing new information to the brain), consolidation (making a memory stable) and recall (the ability to access the information or memory after it has been introduced and stabilized).
+Learning and memory occur in three steps: Acquisition (introducing new information to the brain), consolidation (making a memory stable) and recall (the ability to access the information or memory after it has been introduced and stabilized).

 Plus, how well-rested you are can affect your acquisition and consolidation before learning, too.
 “We’ve learned that sleep before learning helps prepare your brain for the initial formation of memories,” Dr. Matthew Walker, a sleep scientist at the University of California, Berkeley, told the NIH’s News In Health.
 “And then, sleep after learning is essential to help save and cement that new information into the architecture of the brain, meaning that you’re less likely to forget it.”